 This exciting field of science is known as Epigenetics.
-It means that even if your child has the genes that predispose them to having eczema – and they do have eczema – positive steps can be taken to enhance gene expression and cellular function -i .e. for better skin.
+It means that even if your child has the genes associated with eczema – and they do have eczema – positive steps can be taken to enhance gene expression and cellular function -i .e. for better skin.

 Epigenetics means that our gene expression is influenced by lifestyle, stress, environment and diet/nutrition.
 These are areas that can be assessed and addressed.

 Furthermore, these factors as well as indoor air pollution, antibiotic use and low levels of vitamin D are also associated with eczema .

 “The prevalence of eczema has been increasing too rapidly to be accounted for by shifts in genetic variation” , which encourages sufferers of eczema that there are other ways to address eczema than just the ‘old approach’.

 Many parents are finding that the old approach to eczema is no longer working for their family and they are looking for a new way to help their child.